 Understand your child better

 Tracking enables you to know what your child is good at and what they need additional help with.
-Tracking gives you an overall guide of your child’s growth and development.
+Tracking gives you an overall guide to your child’s growth and development.

 Early diagnoses can mean early interventions